-Our end of the year, multi-day screening event!
 Every academic year, the Film Program at the UCF School of Visual Arts & Design produces over 100 student films.
-Our annual exhibition events provide advance screenings of our student work before they are sent out to compete at festivals and showcases all over the world.
+This multi-day event is held to provide an advance screening of our student work before they are sent out to compete at festivals and exhibit in showcases all over the world.

 Directing 1 Screener – 7pm, Thursday, May 3rd

 An advanced screening of recently completed first-year Film, BFA short film projects and workshops.
 These films are typically 3 minutes in duration or less.

-An advanced screening of our third year, senior Film, BFA student’s final thesis short film projects.
+An advanced screening of our senior Film, BFA student’s final thesis short film projects.
 These films are typically 10 minutes in duration or less.

 How To Participate

 All students are strongly encouraged to attend these exhibitions in support of their fellow classmates (nothing beats a packed house during a communal screening).

-BFA student films are produced as assigned projects in their corresponding class.
+Student films are produced as assigned projects in their corresponding class.
 A committee of students from each class, chosen by faculty, assemble a playlist for each exhibition event as well as design a program.
-Capstone students are charged with designing a Year-End Screener event poster.
+Capstone students are charged with designing a Year-End Screener event poster/banner.
 All of this content is turned in near the end of the Spring semester to Film Operations who handles the logistics of the actual event.

 Screener Delivery Due Dates & Guidelines: